+External Director

-External Director Eiji Yamada
+Eiji Yamada

-Attendance at Board of Directors' Meetings:- / - (-%)
+Attendance at Board of Directors' Meetings: 8/9 (88.9%) Attendance at Meetings of the Compensation Committee: 3/3 (100%)

 Mr. Eiji Yamada has served as Representative Director and Senior Executive Vice President of NTT DATA Corporation, President and Representative Director of Japan Information Processing Service Co., Ltd., and an outside director of other listed companies, and has abundant experience in data communication and system development, etc. and deep insight as a corporate manager.
-From this standpoint, the Company expects that Mr. Eiji Yamada will contribute to the enhancement of effectiveness of the Board of Directors and committees that will lead to the enhancement of corporate value of the Group in the medium and long term as an External Director by playing an appropriate role in supervising the execution of business effectively from an independent and objective position and providing advice to management, and thus has nominated him as a candidate for External Director.
-The Group believes that Mr. Eiji Yamada will not have potential conflicts of interest with general shareholders in the Company, such as human relationships, capital relationships, transactional relationships, or any other interests, and that his independence is ensured.
+From this standpoint, Mr. Eiji Yamada has been playing an appropriate role in supervising the execution of business effectively from an independent and objective position and providing advice to management.
+In addition, as a member of the Nominating Committee, he has provided opinions from an objective and neutral standpoint regarding the officer compensation at the Company.
+For the above reasons, the Company expects that Mr. Eiji Yamada will contribute to the enhancement of effectiveness of the Board of Directors and committees that will lead to the enhancement of corporate value of the Group in the medium and long term as an External Director, and thus has nominated him as a candidate for External Director.